DZakh/rescript-schema/README.md

 ```

 `deprecated` struct represents a data of a specific type and makes it optional.
 The message may be used by an integration library.

+#### `S.custom`

+`(~constructor: Js.Json.t => result<'value, string>=?, ~destructor: 'value => result<Js.Json.t, string>=?, unit) => S.t<'value>`

+You can also define your own custom structs that are specific to your application's requirements.

+### Integration

+If you're a library maintainer, you can use **rescript-struct** as a way to describe a structure and use it in your own way.
+The most common use case is building type-safe schemas e.g for REST APIs, databases, and forms.

+The detailed API documentation is a work in progress, for now, you can use `S.resi` file as a reference and [rescript-json-schema](https://github.com/DZakh/rescript-json-schema) source code.

+## Roadmap

+- [ ] Add custom Coercions
+- [ ] Add JSON module for decoding and encoding
+- [ ] Add Enum and Literal struct factories
+- [ ] Add Dynamic struct factory
+- [ ] Add Lazy struct factory